jadecobra/python_tdd_exercises/source/functions.rst

        {}
       )

-the terminal updates to show a ``SyntaxError`` because I put a positional argument after a keyword argument and I update the running list of exceptions encountered
+the terminal shows a ``SyntaxError`` because I put a positional argument after a keyword argument and I change the running list of exceptions encountered

 .. code-block:: python